bagistoplus/visual-debut/README.md

 - **Theme Settings**: Easily configure colors, fonts, and layouts through the visual editor.
 - **Accessible**: Built with accessibility best practices in mind.

+## 🌐 Live Demo

+Check out the theme in action: [https://visual-debut-demo.bagistoplus.com](https://visual-debut-demo.bagistoplus.com)

 ## 🚀 Getting Started

+### 1. Install Bagisto Visual

+Before installing the theme, make sure you have [Bagisto Visual](https://github.com/bagistoplus/visual) installed in your Bagisto project.
+Follow the installation steps in the Bagisto Visual repository.

-### 1. Clone the Repository
+### 2. Install the Theme via Composer

+Install the Visual Debut theme using Composer:

 ```bash
 composer require bagistoplus/visual-debut
 ```

-### 2. Publish a assets
+### 3. Publish Assets

-Ensure that Bagisto Visual is installed in your Bagisto project.
-Then, link the theme:
+Publish the theme assets:

 ```bash
 php artisan vendor:publish --tag=visual-debut-assets
 ```

-You can now enable the theme in admin panel
+You can now enable the theme in the admin panel.

 ## 🤝 Contributing